 The law is very favorable to landlords, and there are lots of deductions you can take.
 Most items and services related to your business that are reasonable and necessary are deductible.
 Deductions may include loan and business card interest, property depreciation, insurance, fees and taxes, professional services, utilities, travel costs, equipment and supplies, marketing costs, home office costs, tax preparation costs, and the like.
-For more detailed information on landlord deductions, follow this link to our more in-depth article on this topic.

 Be sure to keep detailed records.
 Documenting all your income and expenses, especially the expenses you plan to deduct, is important evidence that will support the tax information you submit to the Internal Revenue Service.
 Save proof of money exchanges and include as many details as possible, like date, amount paid or received, person who paid or person who received the money, nature of transaction, and anything else you feel is important.
 If you don't have actual documentation, you can use credible evidence to back most expense claims, except for some travel claims, meals over $75, entertainment, and certain equipment.
 Chances are it'll be easiest to keep track of your income and expenses electronically.
 Using a service like TenantCloud's income and expense tracker helps you automatically keep a consistent manner of accounting in near real time.
 By tracking and keeping everything in a central location, it'll make this money exchange tracking process much easier for you.